janbodnar/Python-Skolenie/data_types.md

 print("Speak out if you do\nYou're not easy to find")
 ```

-The new line is a control character which begins a new line of text.
+The new line is a control character that begins a new line of text.

 ```
 $ ./strophe.py